 Your customers are your lifeblood.
 They buy your products or services, and if you do things right, they will remain loyal to your brand and may even become brand ambassadors.

-One major area you should focus on is the touchpoints where customers connect with you and your brand.
+One major area to focus on is the touchpoints where customers engage with you and your brand.

 A customer experience touchpoint analysis can show how these touchpoints are performing and whether any are hurting the customer journey and their experience.

-By identifying underperforming areas and making any necessary changes, you can see improvements in important metrics such as CLVs and customer retention rates.
+By identifying underperforming areas and making necessary changes, you can improve key metrics such as CLV and customer retention.

 Author Bio

-Mick Essex is the Head of Growth + Partnerships at POWR for just over 2 years.
+Mick Essex has been the Head of Growth + Partnerships at POWR for just over 2 years.
 POWR makes no-code apps and plugins for e-commerce shop owners globally.
-They have provided marketing and conversion tools on Shopify for 10 years, and 5 years on Ecwid.
+They have provided marketing and conversion tools on Shopify for 10 years and 5 years on Ecwid.

 Mick's career spans two decades, primarily in growth marketing in healthcare, with stints in broadcast television, advertising, and copy editing.

 Mick attended the College of Journalism at the University of Louisiana - Monroe.
-His wife Elizabeth, son Gavin, and pup Jolene call Lafayette, Louisiana, their home.
+His wife, Elizabeth; son, Gavin; and pup, Jolene, call Lafayette, Louisiana, home.